Fuki-ji: Cultural Properties

 The Ō-dō was built in the late Heian period, around the 12th century, and is a typical example of Amida-do architecture, as well as the oldest wooden structure in Kyushu.
 It is designated a National Treasure.
 The structure is a three-by-four bay hall with chamfered pillars side beams.
 There are two eaves with tall rafters.
 The roof is of "treasure-box" style construction and has roof tiles.
 A Shumidan altar fills the entire inner sanctum, and a seated statue of Amida Nyorai (late Heian period, Important Cultural Property is enshrined on the altar.
 The walls and pillars are decorated with murals.
 These paintings are also designated as Important Cultural Properties.

 Access

 The temple is approximately 40 minutes by car from Oita Airport, or approximately 30 minutes by car from Usa Station on the JR Kyushu Nippō Main Line.

 Events

-Fuki-ji is known for the gingko leaves that surround the temple in autumn which create the appearance of a golden carpet.
+Fuki-ji is known for the ginkgo leaves that surround the temple in autumn which create the appearance of a golden carpet.